Prague Experience logoPrague tourist information & travel guide logo

 map showing National Museum in Prague

-The museum's primary focus is the nature and history of the country, although it also stages temporary exhibitions on subjects of international significance, from ancient Egypt to Space.
+The focus of the National Museum is nature, the history of Czechia, ethnography, music, and literature.
+In addition, it stages temporary exhibitions on a variety of subjects of national and international significance, from communism to ancient Egypt to space travel.

 Historical Building of the National Museum

-The exhibition rooms lead off the entrance hall and house a stunning natural history collection, featuring fossils, rocks, minerals, meteorites, and animal bones, including the skeleton of a huge fin whale.
-There are also stuffed and life-size models of animals and birds, some of which are prehistoric and extinct, like the woolly mammoth.
+It is one of the most modern natural history museums in Europe, housing a vast collection of fossils, rocks, minerals, meteorites and animal bones, including the skeleton of a massive fin whale.
+Also on display are stuffed and life-size models of animals and birds, some of which are prehistoric and extinct like the woolly mammoth.

 New Building of the National Museum